CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

               # Action #1
               # Send show command to the device and verify if part
               # of a string is in the output or not
-              parallel:
               - execute:
                   device: R3_nx
                   command: show bgp process vrf all
                   include:
                       # Verify Shutdown is within the show run output
                     - 'Shutdown'
                   exclude:
                       # Verify Running is not within the show run output
                     - 'Running'
               # Action #2
               # Send show command and use our available parsers to make sure
               # the bgp protocol state is shutdown
               - parse:
                   device: R3_nx
                   # All action supports banner field to add to the log
                   banner: Verify bgp process is shutdown
                   command: show bgp process vrf all
                   output:
                       - "[bgp_protocol_state][shutdown]"

           - Revert_configuration:
               # Configure action, which accepts command as an argument